SyedT1/Graph-Attention-QAS/README.md

 **No noise model or real-hardware validation exists anywhere in the series.** The entire "efficiency" motivation — fewer CNOTs and shallower circuits matter because two-qubit gates are noisy on real devices — is argued from first principles but never demonstrated: every VQE evaluation in all eight notebooks uses PennyLane's noiseless `default.qubit` simulator, $\rho_{\mathrm{out}} = U|0\rangle\langle0|U^\dagger$ exactly, with no decoherence or gate-error channel applied anywhere.
 A circuit with fewer CNOTs is only confirmed cheaper in raw gate count, not in any measured or simulated robustness to a depolarizing or amplitude-damping noise channel.

-**Baselines stop at random search**, except for the REINFORCE-based DQAS variant in one notebook.
-None of the eight files compare against reinforcement-learning search beyond that lightweight REINFORCE baseline, Bayesian optimization, or evolutionary search, despite all eight publishability checklists listing "strong baselines" as an open gap.
+**Baselines stop at random search**, except for the REINFORCE-based DQAS variant in `DQAS+KANQAS.ipynb` and `8qubitrun.ipynb`.
+None of the nine files compare against reinforcement-learning search beyond that lightweight REINFORCE baseline, Bayesian optimization, or evolutionary search, despite all nine publishability checklists listing "strong baselines" as an open gap.

 ---